brennanbrunsvik/THBI_MCMC/readme.md

 This code performs a joint inversion of receiver functions and surface wave data using a Markov Chain Monte Carlo (MCMC) inversion.
 This is a Trans-dimensional, Hierarchical, Bayesian Inversion (THBI).

 If you use this code, please cite Brunsvik et al. (2024) and Eilon et al. (2018).
 See also Golos et al. (2024) and Petruska and Eilon (2022).
+We highly recommend contacting us in case there are updates to the code that are not yet public.

 ## Running the examples